telus/tds-core/src/components/Typography/Typography.md

 ## Spacing system

-As of v0.22.0, Typography components **do not** have built-in padding or margin.
+Typography components **do not** have built-in padding or margin.
 For the interim, designers are strongly advised to follow TDS Sketch assets for spacing rules in order for developers to properly apply the correct spacing between related components.